tolyo/open-outcry/README.md

 solutions put microsecond performance at the forefront of their productivity, leaving open [the non-trivial management](https://martinfowler.com/articles/lmax.html#KeepingItAllInMemory) of this in-memory data structure up to greater application.
 This approach may make sense in the context of a large securities exchange where some market participants are given priority access to the order book through [DMAs](https://www.investopedia.com/terms/d/directmarketaccess.asp).
 In the context of a small crypto-exchange, however, where every order must be validated against an account balance held in a traditional RDBMS, this achitecture makes no sense as the order processing capacity will never exceed that of the database.

-Futhermore, this architecture can actually harm to an active trader as a matching engine, burdened by a multi-step process of syncing and validating all of its moving parts, must necessarily freeze funds during settlement while the market moves away from the price of the executed trade.
-A true performance of a matching engine must measure the entire trading cycle of instruments and funds between users' accounts.
+Futhermore, this architecture can actually harm an active trader because a matching engine, burdened by a multi-step process of syncing and validating all of its moving parts, must necessarily freeze funds during settlement while the market moves away from the price of the executed trade.
+A true performance of a matching engine must measure the entire trading cycle of funds allocation between users' accounts.

 These problems are fundamental, to say nothing of technical ones like: How do we ensure ACID properties of trading transactions?
 How do we ensure zero-downtime?
 Hot-code upgrades?
 How do we scale for unknown number of clients, connected to our trading system?